Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Introduction

 \section{Introduction}

 High-order Discontinuous Galerkin (DG) methods have emerged as a powerful tool for the numerical simulation of complex fluid flows due to their ability to achieve arbitrary polynomial accuracy within each mesh element \cite{NodalDG,Moura2,Sherwin99dispersionanalysis,Juan_vonNeumann}.
 Unlike low-order schemes, high-order DG methods concentrate numerical errors at high wavenumbers, resulting in low dispersive and dissipative errors for well-resolved flows.
 This property ensures highly accurate representations of energy-containing scales and is particularly advantageous in Direct Numerical Simulation (DNS) and Large Eddy Simulation (LES) of turbulent flows.
+This high-order regime is also relevant from a computational perspective.
+Modern GPU architectures tend to favor arithmetic-intensive formulations, and sufficiently large high-order DG simulations can benefit from the increased arithmetic intensity associated with larger polynomial orders~\cite{Fehn2018,Gasparino2024SOD2D,kurz2025galaexi}.
+In this context, polynomial degrees around \(P=6{-}8\) have been reported to provide a favorable accuracy-throughput compromise in GPU-oriented high-order solvers, motivating the \(P=7\) configurations considered here.

 However, the high fidelity of DG methods also introduces challenges in under-resolved computations, such as implicit Large Eddy Simulations (iLES).
 In these situations, the grid or polynomial resolution is insufficient to capture the smallest turbulent scales, leading to numerical under-resolution and aliasing \cite{canuto_book}.
-Without adequate dissipation, energy accumulates at unresolved scales, potentially destabilizing the simulation; hence, under-resolved turbulent flows computed with high-order DG solvers require carefully designed stabilizing mechanisms that act locally near the cut-off scales.
+Without adequate dissipation, energy accumulates at unresolved scales, potentially destabilizing the simulation; hence, under-resolved turbulent flows computed with high-order DG solvers require carefully designed stabilizing mechanisms that act locally near the cutoff scales.

 A variety of stabilization strategies have been proposed to mitigate aliasing and improve robustness in high-order DG schemes.
 These include split forms or skew-symmetric variants of the convective terms \cite{Zang:1991:RSF:127290.127293,Blaisdell:1996:EFN:240862.240863}, interior penalty fluxes \cite{FerrerJCP}, over-integration \cite{Kirby_1,Kirby_0,Mengaldo2015}, and explicit or implicit filtering \cite{Blackburn2003610}.
 In particular, energy- and entropy-stable schemes exploit Gauss--Lobatto quadrature and the Summation--By--Parts Simultaneous-Approximation-Term (SBP--SAT) property \cite{FISHER2013518,doi:10.1137/130932193,SCHWARZ2025106874,manzanero2020entropy,manzanero2020free} to mimic continuous conservation of energy or entropy at the discrete level.
 These schemes provide intrinsic robustness, allowing under-resolved simulations to remain stable without relying on excessive numerical dissipation.
 Recent developments have extended these principles to the Spalart–Allmaras RANS equations \cite{LODARES2022110998} and to multiphase flows with p-adaptation \cite{ntoukas2021free,NTOUKAS2022111093}, demonstrating their versatility across flow regimes.